Log Burner Installation Cost

 In 2025, the average cost to install a wood burning stove is around £2,300.
 However, log burner installation costs will vary depending on various factors — such as whether you have a chimney or not.

 This guide covers everything you need to know about log burner costs in the UK.
-Included is a breakdown of what's involved in the installation of a log burner, things you need to know, expert advice from tradespeople on MyJobQuote, and much more.
+Included is a breakdown of what's involved in the installation of a log burner, things you need to know, expert advice from tradespeople on MyJobQuote, and more.

-Ready to get a quote for this job?
+Ready to get a quote?

 Submit some basic details about your job on MyJobQuote, and you'll get up to 3 FREE, no obligation quotes from log burner installation specialists near you.